twitch-js/twitch-js/README.md

 To help with refreshing tokens, an `onAuthenticationFailure` function may be provided to the Messaging and API clients. `onAuthenticationFailure()` must return a `Promise` that resolves with the refreshed token.
-Upon resolution, any actions that yielded a an _expired token_ response will be retried with the new, refreshed token.
+Upon resolution, any actions that yielded an _expired token_ response will be retried with the new, refreshed token.

 #### Handling token refresh example